reaktor/hy-rule-genai/PART4 - Cursor/README.md

 **Instruction:** Write `// State for calculator value` just in the beginning of `CalculatorApp` component.
 What do you observe?

 Pressing \[TAB\] on the suggestion creates the new React hook.
-(Note: It's just yet attached into anything!)
+(Note: It's just not yet attached into anything!)

 By writing the prompt as an actual code comment makes Cursor suggest you the function code as an autocomplete suggestion.
 Another way to generate code is to click on the place where you want to generate code and press CMD+K (Mac) on your keyboard to open the generation chat window.